mariusz-schimke/GiGraph/README.md

 ### Syntax preferences

-Syntax preferences can be modified using the **DotFormattingOptions** class.
+Syntax preferences can be modified using the **DotGenerationOptions** class.
 You can for example force statement delimiters (*;*) at the end of lines or require identifiers to be quoted, even if it is not required.

 ```c#
 ...